 - Remove the stems and wash strawberries thoroughly.
 Next add strawberries to food processor or heavy duty blender and puree until smooth.

 - Then add strawberry puree to a small pot over medium heat and reduce the puree for 15-20 minutes or until you have ½ cup left.
 It should be pretty thick.
 Cool puree down to room temperature and set aside.

-- Next preheat oven to 325 degrees and prepare a 12 inch Bundt pan with nonstick method of your choosing.
+Next preheat oven to 325 degrees and prepare a 12 cup Bundt pan with nonstick method of your choosing.

 - In your mixer bowl, add butter and beat for 2 minutes on high speed.
 Slowly add in sugar and beat on high speed for an additional 4 minutes until very pale yellow and fluffy, might be a bit crumbly.

 - Next, add eggs, one at a time, combining well after each addition and scraping down the sides of your bowl as needed.

 - Turn your mixer down to its lowest speed, and slowly add flour in two increments, then add salt and baking soda.
 Be careful not to overbeat.

 - Lastly, add buttermilk, the cooled strawberry puree, vanilla and strawberry extracts (and red food coloring if desired) and mix until just combined then stop.

 - Pour cake batter into the Bundt pan and bake for 70 to 80 minutes or until a toothpick inserted into the center of the cake comes out clean.